howerj/liblisp/liblisp.md

 The following functionality would be nice to put in to the core interpreter;
-Support for matrices and complex numbers (c99 \_Complex), UTF-8 support, text processing (diff, tr, grep, sed, à la perl), map and looping constructs from scheme, doc-strings, optional parsing of strings and float, apply, gensym, proper constant and a prolog engine.
+Support for matrices and complex numbers (c99 \_Complex), UTF-8 support, text processing (diff, grep, sed, à la perl), map and looping constructs from scheme, doc-strings, optional parsing of strings and float, apply, proper constant and a prolog engine.

 But this is more of a wish list than anything.
 Complex number support has been added in a branch of the [git][] repository.
 Another interesting